reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

     id1(User Preferences Redis OSS) --> redis_gears1(Redis Gears)--> redise(Redis Enterprise)
 {% end %}

-If you are new to RedisGears, there is a pattern [rgsync](https://github.com/RedisGears/rgsync/tree/master/examples/redis) that cover exacly this use case, but I already have RedisGears, so I am going to build it step by step:
+If you are new to RedisGears, there is a pattern [rgsync](https://github.com/RedisGears/rgsync/tree/master/examples/redis) that covers exacly this use case, but I already have RedisGears, so I am going to build it step by step:
 ```python
 # gears_sync_preferences.py
 rconn=None